nlogan-data/Instacart-Python-Project/README.md

 ## Objective
-For users who are not new to Instacart, I investigated the following:
+Regarding users who are not new to Instacart, I investigated the following:

 •	The sales team needs to know the days and times with the most orders.